tom-jj-G/bikesharing/citibike_analysis.md

 - [Des Moines and NYC Census Data](https://www.census.gov/quickfacts/fact/table/newyorkcitynewyork,desmoinescityiowa/PST045219)
 - [Census Reporter website](https://censusreporter.org/)

-**In a nutshell, even if Des Moine is a much more smaller city than NYC, population are quite similar so the using of the serving should be the same (in proportion).**
+**In a nutshell, even if Des Moine is a much more smaller city than NYC, population is quite similar so the use of the service should be the same (in proportion).**

 >![Slide5.PNG](Bike_Sharing_Analysis/Slide5.PNG)